 For example, two years ago one of the submarine cables that connects Asia with North America was severed.
 Out of the 10 VPNs I had running at the time, 12VPN was the only one that let me know what was happening and why I should expect slower speeds on the Los Angeles servers.

 In addition to VPN services, 12VPN is also one of the few companies that offers SmartDNS as part of their package (ExpressVPN does as well).
 I won’t go into details about what SmartDNS is (read about Smart DNS here), but suffice to say I use it to watch Netflix on my Apple TV in China and it is so much faster than connecting on a VPN.

-Best of all, I have a 12VPN Discount Code that you can use!
+Use my 12VPN Discount Code.
 Just enter FWC10 to get 10% off your order.

 VPNs to Avoid in China

 Here’s the thing about the relationship between China and VPNs – every year China making changes that affect the landscape of VPN use within the country.
 If the VPN you choose doesn’t devote resources to adapt to these changes, that spells trouble for you.